 While manufacturers and supply chain professionals may not have a single day that makes or breaks their business, they do face their own high-stress, high-pressure challenges.
 When these challenges occur, it’s essential to be agile enough to make fast decisions that resolve the issue and protect the bottom line.

-Using these three strategies this Black Friday will help preserve the hard work your organization has done to prepare for the holiday and will ensure a resilient supply chain throughout the holiday season.
+Using these three strategies and listing your company on Thomasnet.com will help preserve the hard work your organization has done to prepare for the holiday and will ensure a resilient supply chain throughout the holiday season.

 Did you find this useful?